 Your social security is based on your confirmed income under YEL.
 Kela and the unemployment funds of the self-employed use the confirmed income under YEL when they calculate the benefits of the self-employed.
 That is why it is good to think about how your confirmed income under YEL affects also your social security.

-Sickness allowance for the self-employed
+Sickness allowance and parenthood allowances for the self-employed

 Self-employed person’s unemployment security